 - The conjunctiva is typically very red and irritated.

 - Follicles are typically seen, particularly on the inferior palpebral conjunctiva.

 - Corneal involvement is seen in epidemic keratoconjunctivitis but usually not in pharyngoconjunctival fever.

-- Cool compresses and artificial tears several times daily for comfort.
+- Cool compresses and artificial tears used several times daily may improve comfort.

-- Avoid antibiotic or antiviral drops unless superinfection is suspected, as there are as yet no effective eye drops against adenovirus.
+- Antibiotic or antiviral drops should not be used unless superinfection is suspected, as there are no effective eye drops against adenovirus.

-- Seek specialised advice for epidemic keratoconjunctivitis: pseudomembranes need removal and steroid eye drops may be used to prevent scarring.
+- Seek specialised advice for epidemic keratoconjunctivitis, as pseudomembranes need removal and steroid eye drops may be used to prevent scarring.

 Herpes simplex virus (HSV) conjunctivitis